Liberal Arts Education

-Students take liberal arts subjects in their second year to fourth year, instead of their first and second year.
-It is because these are the times when they feel the necessity of having vast knowledge while working in assignment production in their classes.
-Therefore, students can acquire greater knowledge by learning historical events and ideas when they feel the need for understanding diversity.
+Students take liberal arts subjects from their second year, instead of their first year.
+Because it is believed that the second year is the time when they feel the necessity of having vast knowledge while working on their production assignments Therefore, students can acquire greater understanding by learning historical events and ideas when they feel the need for understanding diversity.
 They also feel a strong motivation to learn more.
 It will become the power to create if they learn to accumulate knowledge through proactive, independent study.
-The liberal arts subjects are an opportunity to gain such power.

-2. Students can take multiple courses in a short period of time to accumulate more knowledge
+Students can take multiple courses in a short period of time to accumulate more knowledge.

-Even for each aspect of culture, DHU takes various approaches in liberal arts subjects.
-The curriculum offers courses such as manga culture theory, media art and fashion theory.
+The curriculum offers courses such as manga culture theory, media art, and fashion theory.
 Concurrently, as the contents link to specialized areas that can be easily utilized for creative activities, students can take advantage of their curiosity and increase their own creativity.
-The germ of an idea is also hidden in fields that seemingly not relate to creative activities on first glance.
+The gem of an idea is also hidden in fields that seemingly not relate to creative activities at first glance.
 In order to firmly put into the ideas gained by learning liberal arts subjects, the goal is to increase their technical strength and expressive abilities.
-This will become a source of their abilities to continuously engage in creative activities ten or twenty years later.
+This will become a source of their abilities to continuously engage in creative activities for a long period.